 (13) As Used in 115 CMR 5.15:

-(a) Non-self-medicating means personally using prescription medication in the manner directed by the practitioner, with assistance or direction or by program or facility staff, in accordance with Department standards.
+(a) Non-self-medicating means personally using medication in the manner directed by the health care provider, with assistance or direction or by program or facility staff, in accordance with Department standards.

-(b) Self-medicating means personally using prescription medication in the manner directed by the prescribing practitioner, without assistance or direction by program or facility staff, in accordance with Department standards.
-A verbal reminder that the time for taking a dose of medication has arrived does not constitute assistance or direction by program staff.
+(b) Self-medicating means personally using medication in the manner directed by a health care provider, without assistance or direction by program or facility staff, in accordance with Department standards.
+A verbal reminder that the time for taking a dose of medication has arrived or providing mechanical assistance under the direction of the individual in order that they can self-medicate does not constitute assistance or direction by program staff for purposes of 115 CMR 5.15.

 5.16: Rights and Responsibilities of Service Providers